Postgraduate MSc

 Ideally, you will have a sound understanding of core psychology, an interest in applied psychology and psychological interventions and a desire for professional development within psychology.
 Experience gained working in an applied setting or with individuals receiving therapeutic interventions will provide valuable context for the course.

-Psychology graduates (and graduates in related disciplines) and health and social care professionals who are interested in therapeutic treatment options.
-The course is also a route towards a professional doctorate or an academic / research career.
+Psychology graduates (and graduates in related disciplines, including the sciences) and health and social care professionals who are interested in therapeutic interventions and treatment options.
+The course is also a route towards a professional doctorate or an academic or research career.

 Standard entry requirements